Altiplano Adventure

 Arrive into La Paz and transfer to hotel.
 Overnight Hotel Naira or similar.

-Today we explore the city, including the immense Cathedral, Presidential Palace and the 16th century San Francisco Church, then head to the intriguing, if rather gruesome, Witches’ Market to see the strange collection of good luck charms and ritual products on offer.
-In the afternoon, we take the cable car to El Alto to admire the futuristic buildings designed by famous Bolivian architect, Freddy Mamani.
+Head to El Alto to admire the futuristic buildings designed by famous Bolivian architect, Freddy Mamani.
 This evening we see a wrestling match, in which the ‘Fighting Cholitas’ wrestle to stand their ground, displaying female empowerment and fighting for gender and racial equality.
 Overnight Hotel Naira or similar.
-(BL)
+(B)

 El Alto and the Fighting Cholitas